-Join Martin Guidry for an in-depth discussion in this video Using indexes, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Using indexes, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to talk about using Indexes…in SQL Server 2012 to help improve the performance…of certain types of queries.…I have a query staged that we're going to work with…in your Exercise Files.…I'll take all of this and copy it into a new query window.…Let's talk a little bit about what this query does.…First line, Line 1, will drop the clean buffers…And what that does is it clears out the cache.…